Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 ### Features

 - Adds the selected image to the note.
-This image is automatically shrunk within the field viewer only.
+This image is automatically shrunk (within the field viewer only, if you are using Anki versions 2.1.50+).
-    Otherwise, the screens
 - Adds a tag to the note.
 The tag is exactly the window name of the current application.
 - Sets the `AdditionalNotes` to the current clipboard.
-I use this for copying/pasting context
+I use this for copying/pasting context (the lines surrounding the sentence).

 ### How-To

 Follow the steps for setting up the
 [screenshot hotkey](https://rentry.co/mining#hotkey-for-screenshot),
-and use this command in place of step 8's `argument`.
+and use this script in place of step 8's `argument`.

 {{ sharex_display(sharex.screenshot_and_clipboard) }}